Skip to content

 Penalties and Ancillary Consequences

-- Civil liability for moral harm to the victims where exploitation is proven.
+• Civil liability (Art.
+116 CP) for the harm caused to the victims where exploitation is proven.

 Investigated for procuring premises?